SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 3. npm-audit-fix.sh - This script was copied from the <a href="https://github.com/Agoric/agoric-sdk/blob/8720d22ddf25a005aee25786bfa8ee4bccaf19c9/packages/agoric-cli/scripts/npm-audit-fix.sh">agoric-sdk repository</a>
 4. provision-wallet.sh - This script can be used to provision a smart wallet.
 This script takes in one parameter, the wallet name.
 An example of a command to run this is ```./provision-wallet.sh $WALLET_NAME```

-#### src
+#### config

-This directory includes all the source code.
-It is split into three other directories, <b>helpers</b>, <b>oracle</b> and <b>lib</b>.

-Furthermore, it contains the following two files which serve as an entry point to the middleware and monitoring script:

-* <b>bin-middleware.js</b> - This serves as an entry point to the middleware by calling the middleware() function
-* <b>bin-monitor.js</b> - This serves as an entry point to the monitoring script by calling the getOraclesInvitations() and monitor() functions to first get the oracle invitation IDs and then starting the monitoring.

-##### helpers

-This directory contains the following files:

-1. <b>bridge.js</b> - This file contains the NodeJS server which will listen to requests from the CL node
-1. <b>chain.js</b> - This file contains helper functions which are needed to interact with the agoric chain
-1. <b>chainlink.js</b> - This file contains helper functions to send job requests to the CL node
-1. <b>db.js</b> - This file contains helper functions related to the database
-2. <b>utils.js</b> - This file contains basic utility and helper functions

-##### oracle

-This directory contains the following files
+This directory contains the following file:

-1. <b>feeds.json</b> - This file contains the configuration for each feed in the oracle network.
+1. <b>feeds-config.json</b> - This file contains the configuration for each feed in the oracle network.
 Each feed will have the following fields:
   - <u>pollInterval</u> - The interval in seconds which needs to pass between each CL job
   - <u>pushInterval</u> - The interval in seconds which needs to pass between each round creation on-chain
   - <u>decimalPlaces</u> - The number of decimal places allowed for the price